Jules59/akeneo-supplier-bundle/README.md

 ## Installation

-If you have not install the [custom entity bundle](https://github.com/akeneo-labs/CustomEntityBundle) yet, please do it.
+If you have not installed the [custom entity bundle](https://github.com/akeneo-labs/CustomEntityBundle) yet, please do it.

 You can install this bundle with composer :
 ```bash